tropicbliss/argonia/README.md

 A simple and opinionated password hashing library using Argon2.
 Powered by WebAssembly and designed to be used in environments that do not support the Node-API.
 This package guarantees identical behavior with @node-rs/argon2.

+> **Note:** This package is specifically designed for and tested on Cloudflare Workers.
+It does not work in Node.js environments - for Node.js applications, it's recommended to use [@node-rs/argon2](https://github.com/napi-rs/node-rs/tree/main/packages/argon2) instead.

 ## Features

 - Secure password hashing using Argon2